membraneframework/membrane_tutorials/rtsp_to_hls/03_RunningDemo.md

-In the tutorial we won't explain how to implement the solution from ground up - instead we will run the existing code from [Membrane demos](https://github.com/membraneframework/membrane_demo).
+In the tutorial we won't explain how to implement the solution from the ground up - instead, we will run the existing code from [Membrane demos](https://github.com/membraneframework/membrane_demo).

-In order to run the RTSP to HLS converter first clone the demos repo:
+To run the RTSP to HLS converter first clone the demos repo:
 ```console
 git clone https://github.com/membraneframework/membrane_demo.git
 ```